Digitalone1/EasyEffects-Presets/README.md

 # PulseEffects/EasyEffects Loudness Equalizer Preset

-This is my preset for [EasyEffects](https://github.com/wwmm/easyeffects).
+These are my presets for [Easy Effects](https://github.com/wwmm/easyeffects).
 Two alternate versions are also provided for [Legacy PulseEffects](https://github.com/wwmm/easyeffects/tree/pulseaudio-legacy) and [Carla-Rack Jack Host](https://kx.studio/Applications:Carla).

 It's a **Loudness Equalizer** which performs automatic volume adjustment without the Auto Gain effect.
 Useful if you're looking for a steady sound level in high dynamic contents like movies when you don't want to adjust volume too many times.
 It's similar to the **Loudness Equalization** option in Microsoft Windows.

 ## Announcement

-From version **6.2.7** EasyEffects has migrated the Gate from Calf to LSP version.
+From version **6.2.7**, Easy Effects has migrated the Gate from Calf to LSP version.
 A new preset is provided while the old one, suitable till version **6.2.6**, is available as ***LoudnessEqualizerOldGate.json***.

 ## How to download